Whalley Range, Manchester: Primary schools

 Our Lady's R.C.
 Primary School on Whalley Road was partly housed, until the 1990s, in the former Imperial German consulate, seized during the First World War by the Custodian of Enemy Property.

 Originally, there was meant to be a third parallel road to York Avenue and Cromwell Avenue, called Woodlands Road, but the authorities noticed the large number of children now growing up in the area.
 The developer was therefore only allowed to build Bury Avenue; the rest of the plot was devoted to Manley Park County Primary School and a recreation ground, now known as Manley Park.
-(Note: It was known colloquially as The Rec until the 1980s).
-After the phase of further developments on the Egerton Estate, the school expanded into the Crimsworth Annexe, a large house and garden at the west end of College Road.
+(Note: It was known colloquially as The Rec until the 1980s) After the phase of further developments on the Egerton Estate, the school expanded into the Crimsworth Annexe, a large house and garden at the west end of College Road.

 St Margaret's CE Primary School on Withington Road occupies the pre-Second World War site of Whalley Range High School.
 The playing fields at the rear had formerly belonged to St Bede's College.

 Hospitals

 The Spire Manchester Hospital was located in Russell Road; it was formerly run by BUPA.
 The private hospital was demolished, after Spire relocated to West Didsbury in 2016.
-The site was once occupied by the Nello James Centre, named after C. L. R. James; it had been a Red Cross Hospital dating from the First World War.
+The site was once occupied by the Nello James Centre, named after C. L. R. James; it had been a Red Cross hospital dating from the First World War.
+Another former hospital was St Joseph's Hospital.